natcap/invest.users-guide/source/sdr.rst

     * **Parameter log**: Each time the model is run, a text (.txt) file will appear in the Output folder.
 The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.

-    * **rkls.tif** (tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation, equivalent to the soil loss for bare soil.
+    * **rkls_[runsuffix].tif** (tons/pixel): Total potential soil loss per pixel in the original land cover without the C or P factors applied from the RKLS equation, equivalent to the soil loss for bare soil.

-    * **sed_export.tif** (tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.
+    * **sed_export_[runsuffix].tif** (tons/pixel): The total amount of sediment exported from each pixel that reaches the stream.

-    * **stream.tif** (pixel mask): The pixel level mask of the calculated stream network, useful for interpreting pixel level output and checking the stream network computed by the model.
+    * **stream_[runsuffix].tif** (pixel mask): The pixel level mask of the calculated stream network, useful for interpreting pixel level output and checking the stream network computed by the model.

-    * **stream_and_drainage.tif** (pixel mask): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.
+    * **stream_and_drainage_[runsuffix].tif** (pixel mask): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.

-    * **usle.tif** (tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.
+    * **usle_[runsuffix].tif** (tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.

-    * **sed_retention.tif** (tons/pixel): Map of sediment retention with reference to a bare watershed.
+    * **sed_retention_[runsuffix].tif** (tons/pixel): Map of sediment retention with reference to a bare watershed.

-    * **sed_retention_index.tif** (tons/pixel): Index of sediment retention, used to identified areas contributing more to retention with reference to a bare watershed.
+    * **sed_retention_index_[runsuffix].tif** (tons/pixel): Index of sediment retention, used to identified areas contributing more to retention with reference to a bare watershed.
 This is NOT the sediment retained on each pixel (see Section on the index in "Evaluating Sediment Retention Services" above).

-    * **watershed_results_sdr.shp**: Table containing biophysical values for each watershed, with fields as follows:
+    * **watershed_results_sdr_[runsuffix].shp**: Table containing biophysical values for each watershed, with fields as follows:

         * **sed_export** (tons/watershed): Total amount of sediment exported to the stream per watershed.
 This should be compared to any observed sediment loading at the outlet of the watershed.
 Knowledge of the hydrologic regime in the watershed and the contribution of the sheetwash yield into total sediment yield help adjust and calibrate this model.

         * **usle_tot** (tons/watershed): Total amount of potential soil loss in each watershed calculated by the USLE equation.